 If you live in a home with a large yard, you can usually just open up the door to let your pup go in and out throughout the day (you could even install a doggie door to free yourself of this responsibility).
 However, you’ll need to start walking your dog three to four times each day when you move into a multi-family unit.
 Fortunately, most of the best large dogs for apartments are well-behaved during walks.

 Even the best-trained dogs have the occasional accident.
 While this isn’t necessarily a problem if you can clean up the mess quickly, urine can soak into a carpet or wood floor if it occurs while you are away at work.
 This is problematic in your own home, but it is even worse in an apartment.
 Not only can these problems lead to lingering odors, but they may also cause you to lose your security deposit.

-It can be challenging to live alongside a giant dog in a relatively small apartment, but that doesn’t mean it is impossible.
-Just be sure to pick one of the best large dogs for apartments listed above, get your pup enough exercise to make up for his lack of space and provide him with plenty of stimulation.
+It can be challenging to live alongside a big dog in a relatively small apartment, but that doesn’t mean it is impossible.
+Just be sure to pick one of the large apartment dogs listed above, get your pup enough exercise to make up for his lack of space and provide him with plenty of stimulation.

 What kinds of things have you done to make puppy parenting easier in an apartment?
 We’d love to hear the strategies that have worked and which ones haven’t.
 Let us know all about them in the comments below.